 Diversity is of Key Importance in the Board’s Composition

-The Board of Directors places a great deal of importance on its composition and the composition of its Committees.
-In particular, it relies on the recommendations of the Governance & Ethics Committee, which reviews annually and proposes, as circumstances may require, desirable changes to the composition of the Board of Directors and Committees based on the Group's strategic vision.
+Our Board of Directors places a great deal of importance on its composition and the composition of its Committees.
+In particular, it relies on the work of the Governance & Ethics Committee, which reviews annually and proposes, as circumstances may require, desirable changes to the composition of the Board of Directors and Committees based on the Group's strategy.

 At the end of the Ordinary Shareholders' Meeting of May 29, 2019, the Board of Directors comprises 12 members, including a director representing employee shareholders and a director representing employees.
-The Board includes six women and six men, five of whom are non-French nationals.
-The proportion of directors of each gender therefore exceeds the 40% threshold in accordance with the provisions of Article L.228-18-1 of the French Commercial Code.
+The Board includes seven women and five men, four of whom are non-French nationals.
+The proportion of directors of each gender therefore exceeds the 40% threshold in accordance with the provisions of Article L.225-18-1 of the French Commercial Code.

 Directors are elected to a three-year term at the Annual Shareholders' Meeting, with the exception of the director representing employees who is designated by the Central Works Council (replaced by the Central Social and Economic Committee in December 2018).

 Director Independence is a Key Factor in the System of Checks and Balances

 Independence is critical to performing the duties of a director, as it ensures freedom of analysis, judgment, decision-making and action.
-All Total directors agree to remain independent and resist any attempt to influence them.
-They also agree to comply with the Boards' rules of procedure and in particular to notify the Chairman of the Board of Directors and the Lead Independent Director of any personal or potential conflict of interest that may arise with the Company or any other company in the Group.
+All TOTAL S.A. directors agree to comply with the Boards of Directors' rules of procedure and in particular to notify the Chairman of the Board of Directors and the Lead Independent Director of any personal or potential conflict of interest that may arise with the Company or any other company in the Group.

 The Board of Directors uses the criteria set out in the AFEP-MEDEF Corporate Governance Code of Listed Corporations to assess independence.
-The Board considers directors independent if they "have no relationship of any kind whatsoever with the corporation, its group or the management of either that is such as to color [their] judgment."
-Currently, 80% of the Board could be considered to be independent, superior to the recommendation of at least 50% in the AFEP-MEDEF Code.
+Directors are considered to be independent if they have "no relationship of any kind whatsoever with the corporation, its group or the management that may interfere with his or her freedom of judgement."
+Currently, 90%* of the Board members are independent, superior to the recommendation (in the AFEP-MEDEF Code of at least 50% in widely-held companies with no controlling shareholders).